The process and technology

 The pilot supply chain will aim to demonstrate the production of hydrogen from syngas.

 During gas refining, the syngas is purified and the carbon monoxide in the gas mixture is reacted with steam to produce additional hydrogen and carbon dioxide.
 The carbon monoxide is converted to carbon dioxide with steam, then the hydrogen is separated.

 The hydrogen produced will be refined to achieve a high purity specification for transportation.

 Hydrogen gas will be transported to the liquefaction plant at the Port of Hastings by road in high pressure tube trailers.

 This method of transporting hydrogen gas is common practice in Australia.

-- Have an overall footprint of approximately half a hectare (5,000 square metres)
+The site has an overall footprint of approximately half a hectare (5,000 square metres).